duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_handle_functions.md

 ## Generating Data Files

 In some cases, you may need to generate the data files you will `slurp` from the share directory.
-If so, please put the required generation scripts the Goodie's `share` directory.
+If so, please put the required generation scripts in the Goodie's `share` directory.
 While **shell scripts are preferred**, your scripts can be written in the language of your choice.

 As an example, the [CurrencyIn Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/currency_in) uses a [combination of Shell and Python scripts](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/currency_in) to generate its input data, `currency.txt`.